rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 Finally, follow the steps in [Run a sample inference service](https://awslabs.github.io/kubeflow-manifests/docs/component-guides/kserve/tutorial/#run-a-sample-inferenceservice) to add an authorization policy.

+#### Provision persistent volumes for FSx

+Velero does not support restoring persistent volumes created with static provisioning, which we use for FSx.
+If you use FSx volumes, recreate the persistent volumes manually.
+Velero will bind the persistent volume claim automatically.

 #### Restore resources into new cluster.

 Execute this section on the Cloud9 or EC2 instance you are using for the new cluster.